Ben0726/Technical-notes/AudioPowerLimit.md

 # Test Performance

- - Picture 1 : Sine input signal voltage 1.5V and 4R load£¬dynamic Dstep maybe from 0.001 to 0.02 and Astep is fixed to be 0.0001£»
+ - Picture 1: Sine input signal voltage 1.5V and 4R load dynamic Dstep maybe from 0.001 to 0.02 and Astep is fixed to be 0.0001
- - Picture 2£ºSine input signal voltage 1.3V and 4R load£¬Dstep fixed to be 0.002 and Astep is fixed to be 0.0001£»
+ - Picture 2: Sine input signal voltage 1.3V and 4R load Dstep fixed to be 0.002 and Astep is fixed to be 0.0001
- - Picture 3£ºBurst input signal and max voltage 1.5V and min voltage 0.5V and 4R load and as the hardware designed it will not trigger the DSP to press the signal.
+ - Picture 3: Burst input signal and max voltage 1.5V and min voltage 0.5V and 4R load and as the hardware designed it will not trigger the DSP to press the signal.
 **Picture 1**
 ![1.5V sine input signal 4R load](/assets/20180922152657969.jpeg)
 **Picture2**